yurigushiken/pdf-to-notion/readme.md

 markdown
 Copy code

-## Setup Instructions

-### Prerequisites
+## Prerequisites

 1. **Python**: Make sure you have Python installed on your system.
 2. **Notion Account**: You need a Notion account and a Notion database.
 3. **Google Drive API Credentials**: Set up Google Drive API and obtain the credentials JSON file.
 4. **Claude Haiku API**: You need an API key for the Claude Haiku language model.

+## Setup Instructions

 ### Step 1: Clone the Repository

-First, clone the repository to your local machine:
+Clone the repository to your local machine:

 ```sh
 git clone https://github.com/your-username/pdf-to-notion.git